Surprise gain in Japan's machinery orders masks cooling investment outlook

 Still, solid domestic demand could dampen speculation that Prime Minister Shinzo Abe may once again postpone a twice-delayed sales tax hike to 10% from the current 8% in October.

+The Cabinet Office data comes a week before the Bank of Japan holds its policy-setting meeting on June 19-20.
+The BOJ has vowed to continues its massive easing for at least another year in a nod to the rising economic strains, though the April headline numbers should be a confidence-booster to its view that domestic demand will pick up the slack left by weak exports.

-The Cabinet Office raised its assessment of machinery orders, saying they are showing a pick-up.
+The Cabinet Office raised its assessment of machinery orders, saying they are showing a pick-up, compared with its previous view that they were stalling.

 "Investment remains on an upward trend overall," said Takumi Tsunoda, senior economist at Shinkin Central Bank Research Institute.
 "Investment sentiment of businesses isn't as weak as thought by the market."